 This is not quite the same as IR35, but it is something that can be dealt with by making your contracts “SDC-proof” as well as IR35-proof.

-SDC and IR35 are both complex areas so it’s worth getting expert advice on your contracts and situation.
-Get in touch with ContractingWISE for a consultation and we can talk you through IR35 and SDC to find out if your latest contract might be affected by these rules.
+SDC and IR35 are both complex areas so it’s worth getting expert guidance on your contracts and situation.
+Get in touch with ContractingWISE for a free consultation and we can talk you through IR35 and SDC, and put you in touch with experts that can find out if your latest contract might be affected by these rules.